DrakeHooks/CasinoClaim/README.md

 cd casinoclaim
 ```

 1. Sign in to Chanced, CrownCoins Casino, and Luckybird on a google chrome browser.
-Then, take the "User Data" folder (usually located in "AppData/Local/Google/Chrome"), rename it to "google-chrome" and place it in the root of the project.
+Then, take the "User Data" folder (usually located in "AppData/Local/Google/Chrome"), and place it in the root of the project.

 2. Create a discord bot and invite it to your server.
 You can follow this guide to create a discord bot: https://discordpy.readthedocs.io/en/stable/discord.html